 Mayor's Office

-The Residential Tree Removal Programs are voluntary participation programs through which the City of Flint will help residents with PRIVATE tree removal.
-There are two programs available.
-In the Match Tree Removal program, the City of Flint and residents each pays 50% up to $1,000 of the total cost to remove one tree from their property.
+There are two programs available to City of Flint residents: In the Match Tree Removal program, the City of Flint and residents each pays 50% up to $1,000 of the total cost to remove one tree from their property.
 In the Grant Tree Removal Program, residents who meet income eligibility requirements can apply to have one tree from their property removed at the no cost to the homeowner.
 Resident CANNOT apply for both programs.
-APPLICATIONS ONLY ACCEPTED THROUGH SATURDAY, MAY 10 AT 2:00 P.M.
+APPLICATIONS ONLY ACCEPTED THROUGH FRIDAY, JULY 18 AT 5:00 P.M.

 Match Tree Removal Program